Iceland offers hard lessons for Cyprus on capital controls

 When Iceland first announced those surprise plans after market hours in November 2008, the Confederation of Icelandic Employers director general rushed to parliament at night to try to persuade bleary-eyed lawmakers to reverse course.

 "They were talking about lifting them in three months.
 I feared they would be permanent," said Vilhjalmur Egilsson.
-"But politicians had neither the energy nor intellectual capacity to realize that."
+"But politicians had neither the energy nor intellectual capacity to realise that."

 He returned home empty-handed.
 An International Monetary Fund official woke him in the middle of the night with a phone call, worried about Egilsson's opposition to the controls.